Loading

 Personnel

 Over the years, Lauby has become the publisher and editor.
-He now has 25 years of experience in the news business, most of them as an editor.
+He now has more than 25 years of experience in the news business, most of them as an editor.
 He has earned state awards for news coverage and photographs.
-He is experienced in graphic arts, advertising and business administration.
+He is experienced in all aspects of the business — graphic arts, advertising and business administration.

 Our staff consists of Graphic Artist Caitlin Hatcher in design, Layout Manager Martin Owen, Sports Editor James Parrish and Advertising Manager Floydene Dressel.
 Tray Sorenson and Todd Hatcher are our web developers.
-Alisha Mayo is our business manager.
-Pat Palu is our lead proofreader.
-Ray Olson is the rock of our circulation efforts.
-A handful of dedicated volunteers pitch in as needed; we appreciate them more than we can say.
+Christena Shultis is our business manager.
+Nancy Michaels is our lead proofreader.
+Joan Cooper is the rock of our circulation efforts.
+A handful of dedicated correspondents and volunteers pitch in as needed; we appreciate them more than we can say.

 Archives